In Georgia, Boating Under the Influence is a Serious Misdemeanor Offense

 The Administrative Process in Georgia BUI Cases:

-As with a DUI, an accused boater only has 10 days to request a hearing to save their privilege to operate a vessel on the waterways of Georgia.
+BUI is different from a DUI case because an accused boater only has 10 days to request a hearing to save their privilege to operate a vessel on the waterways of Georgia while a person charged with a DUI has 30 days.
 The hearing request must be postmarked within 10 business days and is sent to the Department of Natural Resources to:

 State of Georgia

 Department of Natural Resources

 Social Circle, GA 30025

 The hearing request should be made via certified mail.
 However, unlike with a DUI case, there is no $150 filing fee in a Georgia BUI Case.

 The hearing is held once a month before a judge with the Office of State Administrative Hearings.
 The infrequency of the hearings can be a problem.
 In a DUI case, a person is given an extension of their permit to drive until such time of the hearing (as long as the appeal was filed timely)

 However, in a BUI case, a person's privilege to operate a vessel is suspended after the 10th business day, even though a hearing has been requested.
 See.
 O.C.G.A.
 52-7-12.5(g)(3):